JoshuaAdams7/JoshuaAdams7.github.io/index.md

 # Projects

-Please take a look at my portfolio of completed mini cybersecurity projects that include the process I followed.
+Please take a look at my portfolio of cybersecurity projects.

 ## Sentinel & Defender